Connect with others who understand.

 • Providing or modifying office equipment or devices — or allowing you to provide your own

-Based on a review of studies from the Journal of Occupational Rehabilitation, which involved more than 30,000 individuals living with MS, it was found that the most commonly required accommodation among the participants was related to workload management.
-Many people with MS require accommodations beyond the physical aspects of the job, including schedule flexibility or the opportunity to work from home.
-You may also want to consider reducing your hours or switching to part-time work, but keep in mind that this change may affect your pay and access to health insurance.
+Based on a large review of studies, including more than 30,000 people with MS, the most commonly required accommodation was related to workload management.
+Many people with MS need accommodations beyond the physical aspects of the job.
+They may benefit from schedule flexibility or the opportunity to work from home.

-Other MyMSTeam members have had less positive experiences.
+However, not everyone described a positive experience.
 “I’ve been out of work for almost two years now.
-My job decided to let me go while I was on FMLA.
-I wasn’t called or told by management.
+My job decided to let me go while I was on FMLA,” another member said.
+“I wasn’t called or told by management.
 Instead, I received an email on a Friday evening when everyone left for the weekend that I was, as they call it, ‘terminal administratively fired.’
 Then, when I went to return the building keys and card, they acted surprised that I was let go due to my health condition.”

 Deciding To Leave Your Job